bartholomej/svelte-sitemap/README.md

 - svelte-sitemap is workaround for [this official SvelteKit issue](https://github.com/sveltejs/kit/issues/1142)
 - Brand new version is inspired by [Richard's article](https://r-bt.com/learning/sveltekit-sitemap/)
-- Thanks to [@auderer](https://github.com/auderer) because [his issue](https://github.com/bartholomej/svelte-sitemap/issues/1) change the direction of this library
+- Thanks to [@auderer](https://github.com/auderer) because [his issue](https://github.com/bartholomej/svelte-sitemap/issues/1) changed the direction of this library

 ## Donation